10 Beautiful Towns & Small Cities in France

 The Medieval Gem of Strasbourg – Things to Do & Travel Guide

 Strasbourg is the largest city in Alsace, and the entire region is incredibly cute with old timber-frame buildings and splashes of colour – a marriage of French and German cultures.
-It’s a bit of a hidden gem in France but people who know about Alsace flock to Strasbourg for a visit.
-It’s a great day trip from Paris that’s only 1h45m away by train.
+It’s a great day trip from Paris that’s only 1h45m away by train, but also a visit in its own right.

 Strasbourg has been inhabited since prehistoric times and became a Roman settlement, like many modern-day French cities.
 In medieval times, it became part of the Holy Roman Empire.
-It was a “Free City” for … Continue reading
+It was a “Free City” for centuries and became the city where Johannes Gutenberg first invented the moveable type … Continue reading

 Tags: alsace, europe, france, strasbourg